aliheydarabadii/data_model/README.md

 ORDER BY create_date
 LIMIT 20
 ```
-after running the below query we can get the following report
+after running the below query we can get the following report <br />
 20 rows in set.
-Elapsed: 0.351 sec.
-Processed 4.00 million rows, 245.50 MB (11.40 million rows/s., 699.45 MB/s.)
+Elapsed: 0.290 sec.
+Processed 6.00 million rows, 277.50 MB (20.70 million rows/s., 957.18 MB/s.) <br />
-Peak memory usage: 18.92 MiB.
+Peak memory usage: 18.79 MiB. <br />
-as it shows it doesn't need a lot of memory and CPU to calculate the response and the disk gets used for saving the data as follows
+as it shows it doesn't need a lot of memory and CPU to calculate the response and the disk gets used for saving the data as follows <br />
 ```
 ┌─table───────────────────┬─size───────┬────rows─┬─days─┬─avgDaySize─┐
 │ post                    │ 127.87 MiB │ 2000000 │    0 │ inf YiB    │
-│ voted_skipped           │ 7.22 MiB   │ 1000000 │    0 │ inf YiB    │
+│ voted_skipped           │ 7.22 MiB   │ 3000000 │    0 │ inf YiB    │
 ```
 so it shows that the Clickhouse is also disk efficient. <br />
 for this amount of load, this solution going to work perfectly, and doing all the other work is kind of over-engineering. <br />